lecluyse2000/CCalc/README.md

 Result: False!

 user@archlinux:~$ boolean_simulator -c 'T & F'
 Expected 1 argument, received 2.
-Please pass in -c/--continuous, -v/--version, or an expression.
+Use the --help flag to see all flags, or pass in an expression.
 Make sure to wrap the expression in quotes.

 user@archlinux:~$ boolean_simulator -c